-About the History of Photography
+A History of Photography

 The George Eastman Museum photography collection is among the best and most comprehensive in the world.
-With holdings ranging in date from the announcement of the medium’s invention in 1839 to the present day, the collection represents the full history of photography.
+With holdings that include objects ranging in date from the announcement of the medium’s invention in 1839 to the present day, the collection represents the full history of photography.
 Works by renowned masters of the medium exist side-by-side with vernacular and scientific photographs.
 The collection also includes all applications of the medium, from artistic pursuit to commercial enterprise and from amateur pastime to documentary record, as well as all types of photographic processes, from daguerreotypes to digital prints.

 The museum's History of Photography Gallery is dedicated to rotating installations that demonstrate photography’s historical trajectory through photographs and cameras drawn from the collection.
 The selection of photographs changes approximately three times a year, continually refreshing the experience of visiting the Eastman Museum and offering regular opportunities to display the museum’s treasures.

 This rotation provides an overview of the history of photography through photographs made in Mexico by known artists, photojournalists, and archaeologists, as well as unidentified tourists and studio photographers from Europe, the United States, and Mexico.
 The installation begins with an extraordinary daguerreotype that dates to 1839, the year the invention of photography was announced, and ends with a triptych from contemporary Mexican artist Alejandro Cartagena’s critically acclaimed Carpoolers series (2011–2012).
 Assistant Curator of Photography Heather Shannon curated the rotation.